Noel Coward

 David was the guy who scientifically proved that red wine is good for you, by noting the impact of resveratrol.
 Unfortunately, the resveratrol in red wine is in such low does that it would be necessary to drink 400 glasses a day to get the full benefit.
 The side effects would seem to be counterproductive.

 So instead David takes one gram of resveratrol a day in powder form.
 He mixes it with yoghurt as it does not act as effectively in a water-based solution.
-I take the same amount with milk, hoping that has the same effect.
+I started taking the same amount with milk in 2021, hoping that has the same effect.

-I also take one gram of NMN and one gram of Metformin daily, also following David’s lead.
+I also take one gram of NMN, one gram of TMG and one gram of Metformin daily, also following David’s lead.

-I also take a significant range of heart medications along with multivitamins (no iron – causes cell senescence), omega 3 supplements and anti-inflammatory Piascledine along with anti-hair loss tablets minoxidil.
+I also take a significant range of heart medications along with multivitamins, omega 3 supplements and anti-inflammatory Piascledine along with anti-hair loss tablets minoxidil.

 Recommended Reading : Lifespan David Sinclair